cloudnativetrainings/kubernetes-servicemesh/06_circuit-breaker/README.md

 Note that

-- the first response is a 503 from the backend application
+- the first response is a 503 from the blue application
 - the second response is a 503 from the istio proxy (the circuit breaker is in open mode)

 ```bash
 curl -i $INGRESS_HOST/api
 ```

-## Take a look at the log files of the `backend` container
+## Take a look at the log files of the `blue` container

 Note that there are more than one requests to the api.

 ## Wait a minute

 After one minute the CircuitBreaker is in closed state again and curl the api.
-The first response will be a 503 from the backend application.
+The first response will be a 503 from the blue application.

 ```bash
 curl $INGRESS_HOST/set_available/true